12 Questions to Help Identify Your Dental Staffing Needs

 - Do your dental assistants work throughout their entire shift even when there are gaps in the schedule?
 If not, can you identify productive tasks (i.e., review lab cases, assist the hygienist, review treatment plans with patients etc.) for them to do?

 Being able to identify your dental staffing needs is crucial to the success of your practice, especially during these times.
+Now that you’ve identified your needs, it’s time to explore some recruitment strategies to best attract dental candidates.

-Learn how MASC Medical can help.
+Learn more about dental staffing and how MASC Medical can become your ally.